Dogs Is Dogs

 Dogs Is Dogs is a 1931 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 110th (22nd talking episode) Our Gang short to be released.
+It was the 110th Our Gang short to be released.

 Plot

 Youngsters Wheezer and Dorothy live with their wicked stepmother (Blanche Payson) and her bratty son Sherwood – whom they derisively call "Spud".
 Their father seems to be long gone, though Wheezer tearfully observes that since he said he'd come back for them, "I know he will".
-The two-tier class system among the humans in the house is reflected by its canine residents: Spud's posh police dog Nero is described by mom as "a pedigreed animal" and has the run of the house, while Wheezer's dog Pete "is nothing but an alley dog" and is banned from entry.
+The two-tier class system among the people in the house is reflected by its canine residents: Spud's posh police dog Nero is described by mom as "a pedigreed animal" and has the run of the house, while Wheezer's dog Pete "is nothing but an alley dog" and is banned from entry.

 A typical day begins with Pete coming into Wheezer's bedroom through an open window, and Sherwood wastes no time telling on Wheezer, who promptly gets a spanking from six-foot-two-inch Payson.
 She threatens to send Pete to the pound next time he is found in the house.
 Wheezer then pops Spud in the face, and Spud screams and cries for his "mama-mama-mama".
-This brings a second barrage of spanking and the threat to throw him and Dorothy into an orphanage if their "good for nothing" father does not show up soon.
+This brings a second barrage of spanking with the attempt to push the stepmother away in between spanks and the threat to throw him and Dorothy into an orphanage if their "good for nothing" father does not show up soon.
 It also brings tender comfort for Wheezer from Dorothy and Pete, whose close-up reveals big lush tears rolling down his concerned snout.
 Payson then leaves to go downtown and tells Wheezer to not let Sherwood get dirty.

 Outside, Stymie stops by Pete's doghouse for a chat about how hungry they both are.
 Stymie wistfully rhapsodizes about the spread he'd put together for both of them, and we cut back repeatedly to Pete, whose mouth is watering at the mention of all the fine food.

 Stymie arrives at the kitchen door, where Wheezer and Dorothy have only mush to eat, while Spud and Nero enjoy ham and eggs.
 Spurred by the aromas of the kitchen, Stymie runs a con job on Spud, telling him that ham and eggs can talk: "I heard 'em talkin' this mornin'".
 To disprove it, skeptical Spud cooks up a heapin' frying pan of ham and eggs, then loses interest and goes outside when the egg-to-ham dialogue fails to materialize.
 Stymie, Wheezer and Dorothy dig in and enjoy the feast.